BuddhiLW/Blobing/content/md/posts/2014-03-10-first-post.md

  :layout :post
  :tags  ["not fetch"]}

-### This Post Not Fetch Enough
+### Post 007

-some stuff happened
+That's when I knew...
+Rumi was right.

-> Stop trying to make fetch happen.
+>  "Stop acting so small.
+You are the universe in ecstatic motion."
->- Regina
+>- Rumi.